benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 Now that your consumer has finalized their cart, it's time to begin the checkout process.
 The first step is for them to select a shipping method.

 Consumers are accustomed to selecting a shipping method (e.g. Standard, Two-Day, Next-Day) during the checkout process.
-But how do you know which methods to present to them, based on their shopping context?
+But, how do you know which methods to present to them, based on their shopping context?

 Use the [Shipping Options API](https://developer.niketech.com/docs/projects/Shipping%20Options?tab=api#shipping-options-post){:target="blank"} to retrieve the available shipping methods for a consumer's checkout, including any associated costs, estimated delivery dates, or discounts (such as free shipping for members).